zepto-lang/mustache/README.md

 # mustache

 A minimal templating engine in and for zepto.
-It is a mustache port.
+It is a [mustache](http://mustache.github.com) port (no lambdas and custom delimiters, otherwise complete to my best of knowledge).

 # Usage